m90/frederikring.com/content/pages/experience.md

 date: 2025-01-29 11:20
 slug: experience

-I'm a **freelance software engineer with more than 15 years of professional experience**, based in Berlin.

 This page tries to sum up what I have been up to by now.
 Head to the [homepage](/) in case you're interested in working with me.